kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-11-documentation-deploy/73-clone-repo-on-server.md

 ## Try to start your app
 `# npm start`

-* We won't be able to connect because it is trying to access localhost as it is using my local IP
+* We won't be able to connect because it is trying to access localhost as it is using my local IP - via mongodb
-* We now add the DO IP
+    - Log into mongo and make your DO IP
+    - Open you Database
+    - Network Access
+    - Add IP Address
+    - Grab your IP from DO and paste into MongoDB
-* Name it `Digital Ocean Prod Server`
+    - Name it `Digital Ocean Prod Server`
     - **note** It could take a couple minutes to make this change

 ## Try to run your server again